Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Datasets

 \paragraph{DROP.} DROP is a reading comprehension dataset designed to evaluate the numerical reasoning abilities of models.
 Similar to Quoref, a single paragraph can contain multiple QA pairs, and we treat each pair as an individual sample.
 It is worth noting that, in addition to extractive answer types, DROP also includes number and date answer types.
 These two types may not always be extractive (i.e., a span of text appearing directly in the context), such as when a question asks about the next day of a specific day.
 However, we include them in our analyses, as they do not pose challenges for generative models in predicting the correct answer.

 \paragraph{HotpotQA.} HotpotQA is a multi-hop QA task that requires multiple reasoning steps to answer each question.
 The dataset comprises two main question types: bridge and comparison.
 Notably, the presence of comparison questions introduces yes/no answers into the dataset.
-HotpotQA is designed for two key tasks: answer prediction and sentence-level supporting facts prediction.
+HotpotQA is designed for two tasks: answer prediction and supporting fact prediction.
 In our work, we focus exclusively on the answer prediction task.

 \paragraph{2Wiki.} Similar to HotpotQA, 2Wiki also features two main question types, bridge and comparison.
 In addition, it includes a separate task designed to evaluate the explanatory abilities of models.
 As with HotpotQA, our focus is solely on the answer prediction task.